 Note: This metric was calculated by dividing stadium capacity by city population.

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, National Collegiate Athletic Association, ESPN, Soccer Stadium Digest, National Soccer Hall of Fame, FlashScore, Google Trends, Sportico, each conference’s website, each team’s website and each team’s social media accounts.
+Sources: Data used to create this ranking were collected as of August 14, 2025 from the U.S. Census Bureau, National Collegiate Athletic Association, ESPN, Soccer Stadium Digest, National Soccer Hall of Fame, FlashScore, Google Trends, MLS, Forbes, each team’s website and each team’s social media accounts.